One of the best ways to add value to your home is by adding space.

 - Build a single-storey extension no higher than four metres to the eaves and the overall height no higher than the existing property

 - Build a two-storey extension if it is no closer than seven metres to the rear boundary

 Any extension must not take up more than half of the original land around the property without planning permission and extensions should be built with similar materials to the original property.

 There may be different rules for properties in conservation areas or if a building is listed.

-That means whoever builds you extension must be either backed by an official governing body, such as FENSA for window fitters and Gas Safe for gas engineers) or be able to liaise with the local council who will certify the work.
+That means whoever builds your extension must be accredited by an official governing body, such as FENSA for window fitters and Gas Safe for gas engineers, or be able to liaise with the local council who will certify the work.

 Failing to comply with building regulations means you could be forced to remove your extension at great cost and inconvenience, as well as being unable to sell your home in the meantime.

-As the extension will almost certainly increase the rebuilding cost of your property should it be destroyed by fire or flood, your buildings insurance policy will need updating.
+As the extension will almost certainly increase the rebuilding cost of your property should it be destroyed by fire or flood, your buildings insurance policy will need to be updated.